davidbien/lexang/index.md

 ## Conversion to NFA, DFA and optimized DFA:
 ### To produce the lexical analyzer(s) (potentially one for each type of input character UTF-8, 16 or 32) the final productions are converted first to a NFA (non-discrete finite automata) then to a DFA (discrete finite automata) and then this DFA is optimized to most compact form, getting rid of redundancies.
-For the XML parser I produce
+For the XML parser I produce an analyzer for each of the UTF-8, 16 and 32 character sets.
+Each analyzer may have multiple start positions.
+Exmmple:

+    typedef _dfa< _TyCTok, _TyAllocator >	_TyDfa;
+    typedef _TyDfa::_TyDfaCtxt _TyDfaCtxt;

+    // Separate XMLDecl out into its own DFA since it clashes with processing instruction (PI),
+    //  and also it can only occur in one position correctly.
+This generates a separate start
+    //  position for XMLDecl.
+    _TyDfa dfaXMLDecl;
+    _TyDfaCtxt dctxtXMLDecl(dfaXMLDecl);
+    gen_dfa(XMLDecl, dfaXMLDecl, dctxtXMLDecl);

+    _TyDfa dfaAll;
+    _TyDfaCtxt	dctxtAll(dfaAll);
+    gen_dfa(AllXmlTokens, dfaAll, dctxtAll);

+## Code generations: Generates the state machines used during actual lexical analysis.
+Example:

+    _l_generator< _TyDfa, char >
+      gen( _egfdFamilyDisp, "_xmlplex_utf8.h",
+        "XMLPLEX", true, "ns_xmlplex",
+        "stateUTF8", "char8_t", "u8'", "'");
+    gen.add_dfa( dfaAll, dctxtAll, "startUTF8All" );
+    gen.add_dfa( dfaXMLDecl, dctxtXMLDecl, "startUTF8XMLDecl" );
+    gen.add_dfa( dfaSpaces, dctxtSpaces, "startUTF8Spaces", ( 1ul << egdoDontTemplatizeStates ) );
+    gen.add_dfa( dfaCommentChars, dctxtCommentChars, "startUTF8CommentChars",
+      ( 1ul << egdoDontTemplatizeStates ) );
+    ...
+    gen.generate();